openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onImpactedAccounts

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

-This filter triggers when any new blockchain operation affects one of the specified accounts (transfers, votes, mentions, etc.).
+This filter triggers when any new blockchain operation affects one of the specified accounts (transfers, votes, mentions, etc.), also when the account is just referenced by operation that has been authorized by another account, i.e. when alice voted on bob's comment, bob is also and impacted account.
 You can monitor multiple accounts in both live and past data modes.
 Remember to check if data for a specific account actually exists when observing multiple accounts.